liqthr/music-bot/DEVELOPMENT_LOG.md

 # Iterative Development Log - Music Bot Project

-This document provides a comprehensive record of the iterative development process for the Music Bot project, specifically tailored to meet the requirements of the OCR A-Level Computer Science NEA.
-The development followed a structured approach, moving from initial prototyping to a refined, modular, and well-documented solution.
+This document provides a comprehensive record of the iterative development process for the Music Bot project.
+The development followed a structured approach, moving from initial prototyping to a refined, modular, and well-documented solution suitable for long-term maintenance and scalability.

 ## Phase 1: Initial Research and Prototyping